The K9 Natural Dog Food Review: Tested & Evaluated 2023

 Do Not Buy If…

-While we think these recipes are great for most dogs, they might not work if you:
+While we think these recipes are great for most dogs, our team of independent experts suggest they might not work if you:

-We like the composition of this food and, like with other freeze-dried options, our team loved the high-protein, low-carb recipes.
+We like the composition of this food and, like with other freeze-dried options, every member of our team loved the high-protein, low-carb recipes.
 We especially liked the addition of organ meats, and prefer the recipes that have them over the others (i.e. chicken has no extra organ meats).

 Overall, we would recommend this brand.
 Most dogs would like to give it a try!